rust-lang/this-week-in-rust/drafts/2017-10-24-this-week-in-rust.md

 # Crate of the Week

-This week's crate is [if_chain](https://crates.io/crates/if_chain) a macro that helps combat rightwards drift where code nests many `if`s and `if let`s.
-Since the latter cannot be contracted with `&&`, this can be really helpful to make code more readable.
-Thanks to [Michael Budde](https://users.rust-lang.org/u/mbudde) for the suggestion.
+This week's crate is [colored](https://crates.io/crates/colored) a UNIX-based terminal color crate.
+Thanks to [Kyle Galloway](https://users.rust-lang.org/u/kylegalloway) for the suggestion.

 [Submit your suggestions and votes for next week][submit_crate]!